dhad4g/Lexington/docs/Lexington.md

 - ***Reserved***: This region is reserved for future use
 - **SYSTEM**: This region is for memory mapped system devices such as the system timer `mtime`.
 See [Load/Store specification](./Load_Store.md#memory-mapped-devices) for device addresses.
-- **I/O**: This region is for memory mapped I/O peripherals such as UART.
+- **AXI I/O**: This region is for memory mapped I/O peripherals such as UART.
 See [Load/Store specification](./Load_Store.md#memory-mapped-devices) for device addresses.

 ![](./figures/MemoryMap.drawio.svg) \